yleichanok/beard/README.md

 # Beard

 Contains implementations of various algorithms in golang.
+Implementations do not depend on data types and based on a standard Go `sort` package.

 ## Testing